US STOCKS-US stocks drop after Fed signals more rate hikes to come

 June 14 (Reuters) - Wall Street stocks fell on Wednesday after the Federal Reserve kept U.S. interest rates unchanged but signaled in new economic projections that borrowing costs will likely rise by another half of a percentage point by the end of this year.

-The S&P 500 .SPX reversed early gains to trade lower after the U.S. central bank reacted to a stronger-than-expected economy and a slower decline in inflation.
+The S&P 500 .SPX traded lower, reversing early gains after the U.S. central bank reacted to a stronger-than-expected economy and a slower decline in inflation.

 The new projections added a hawkish tilt to Wednesday's interest rate decision, showing policymakers at the median see the benchmark overnight interest rate rising from the current 5.00%-5.25% range to a 5.50%-5.75% range by the end of the year.